9dots/9dots.io-pages/Or0XrN7.md

 1. Students discuss with partners what the problem is and they should write a problem statement on their worksheet.

 ## Ideate
-1. Students will use the dedicated space in the [Day 3 Handout](http://uploads.9dots.io/Or0vuHE.gdoc) to begin to write down items they think will be necessary.
+1. Students will use the dedicated space in the [Day 3: Shelter Handout](http://uploads.9dots.io/Or0vuHE.gdoc) to begin to write down items they think will be necessary.

 2. After initial input, students will open the [Crafting Resource Guide](http://www.minecraft-crafting.net/).
 Instruct students they must craft the following:
 	- Crafting table